ratpack/ratpack/ratpack-manual/src/content/chapters/10-launching.md

 ## Configuring and starting a Ratpack application

-A Ratpack application is configured and started via the [`RatpackLauncher`](api/ratpack/launch/RatpackLauncher.html).
-The [`with`][api/ratpack/launch/RatpackLauncher.html#with-ratpack.server.ServerConfig`] methods creates an instance of the launcher that is backed with the provided server configuration.
+A Ratpack application is configured and started via the [`RatpackServer`](api/ratpack/server/RatpackServer.html).
+The [`of`](api/ratpack/server/RatpackServer.html#of--) method creates an instance of a [`Builder`](api/ratpack/server/RatpackServer.Builder.html) that is used to configure settings for the application.

-The launcher then provides access to configure the user [`Registry`][api/ratpack/registry/Registry.html] that is used to configure the Ratpack application via the [`bindings`][api/ratpack/launch/RatpackLauncher.html#bindings-ratpack.func.Function] method.
-The launcher adds the necessary default objects to the registry before building the server instance.
-Objects in the user registry will take supersede the defaults items.
+The builder provides access to configure the user [`Registry`](api/ratpack/registry/Registry.html) that is used to configure the Ratpack application via the [`registry`](api/ratpack/server/RatpackServer.Builder.html#registry-ratpack.func.Action-) method.
+The builder adds the necessary default objects to the registry before building the server instance.
+Objects in the user registry will supersede the default items.

-Calling the [`build`](api/ratpack/launch/RatpackLauncher.html#build-ratpack.launch.HandlerFactory] will construct a [`RatpackServer`][api/ratpack/server/RatpackServer.html] that can be started.
+Calling the [`build`](api/ratpack/server/RatpackServer.Builder.html#build-ratpack.func.Function-) will construct a [`RatpackServer`](api/ratpack/server/RatpackServer.html) that can be started.
-Note that the `build` method accepts a [`HandlerFactory`][api/ratpack/launch/HandlerFactory.html].
-This factory is responsible for create the handler that is effectively the Ratpack application.
+The function passed to the `build` method is responsible for creating the handler that is effectively the Ratpack application.
 See the [chapter on handlers](handlers.html) for more details.

-The Ratpack application can be customized by configuring the `ServerConfig` object used to create the launcher.
-This instance can be constructed using the [`ServerConfigBuilder`][api/ratpack/launch/ServerConfigBuilder.html].
+The Ratpack application can be customized by configuring the `ServerConfig` object used to create the server.
-For example,
+This instance can be constructed using the [`ServerConfigBuilder`](api/ratpack/server/ServerConfigBuilder.html) and is passed to the
+[`config`](api/ratpack/server/RatpackServer.Builder.html#config-ratpack.server.ServerConfig-) method on the builder.

 ```language-java
 import ratpack.handling.Handler;